How a sail produces a force

 Probably the single most important phenomenon to understand about sailing is how a sail produces a force

-This faster air flow causes a depression on the upper part...
+This faster airflow causes a depression on the upper part...

 ... that "sucks" the profile upward